dg2003gh/my-hypr-config/README.md

 The programs that must be installed to customization work awesome.

-install - true by default, disable if yoyu don't want to installed programs. pacman - list of packages to be installed with pacman package manager. aur - list of packages to be installed with aur package manager.
+install - true by default, disable if you don't want to installed programs. pacman - list of packages to be installed with pacman package manager. aur - list of packages to be installed with aur package manager.